 3. Strengthens speech processing

 It's no surprise that making music helps your brain process musical sounds.
 But tickling the ivories or strumming guitar strings also aids in processing consonant and vowel sounds in speech.
-In new study from Northwestern University, researchers measured brain performance in low-income kids who attended Harmony Project, an after-school music program in Los Angeles.
+In a new study from Northwestern University, researchers measured brain performance in low-income kids who attended Harmony Project, an after-school music program in Los Angeles.
 Kids who had two years of music instruction were able to process many more speech sounds — and with greater precision — than those who only had one year of instruction.
 Researchers speculate that music and speech share common characteristics — pitch, timing and timbre — and that the brain relies on the same neural pathways to process both.
 Sharper language skills, including reading, may in turn help kids learn better in all subjects, from math to social studies.
 A case in point is Harmony Project itself: More than 90 percent of its graduates have gone on to college since 2008, while the drop-out rate in the neighborhoods the children come from is 50 percent or higher.

 4. Magnifies memory